SuffolkLITLab/docassemble-PetitionToChangeNameMinorCJP25/README.md

-# docassemble.PetitionToNameChangeMinorCjp25
+# A Docassemble interview for the Massachusetts Petition to Change the Name of a Minor

-Petition to Change the Name of a Minor
+This is a Docassemble interview to complete the Massachusetts Petition to Change the Name of a Minor forms online.
+The live interview can be found at [https://www.courtformsonline.org/family/#minor_name_change](https://www.courtformsonline.org/family/#minor_name_change).

-## Author

-author@example.com